Elizabeth Koehler-Pentacoff

 Elizabeth Koehler-Pentacoff (born 1957) is an American author.
 She has written both fiction and nonfiction, as well as children's literature and adult books.
 Her memoir, The Missing Kennedy: Rosemary Kennedy and the Secret Bonds of Four Women (2015) is about her experience with President Kennedy's sister and the author's aunt, Sister Paulus, Rosemary's caregiver and friend.
 The Missing Kennedy appeared on the New York Times Bestseller List for e-book non-fiction for the week of September 27, 2015.
 She also wrote the instructional book, The ABCs of Writing for Children, which was a Writer's Digest Book Club selection.

-Personal life
+Early life and education

 Koehler-Pentacoff was born in Milwaukee, Wisconsin, and grew up in nearby Oconomowoc.

 She moved to California as a teenager to attend college.
 She chose a double major in children's theater and liberal studies and graduated from California State University Fresno in 1979.